elastic/azure-marketplace/README.md

 ## Azure Marketplace

-The Azure Marketplace Elasticsearch offering offers a simplified UI over the full power of the ARM template.
+The Azure Marketplace Elasticsearch offering offers a simplified UI and installation experience over the full power of the ARM template.

 It will always bootstrap a cluster complete with a trial license of Elastic's commercial [X-Pack plugins](https://www.elastic.co/products/x-pack).

-Did you know that you can apply for a **free basic license**?
+Did you know that you can apply for a **free Basic X-Pack license**?
 Go check out our [subscription options](https://www.elastic.co/subscriptions)

-Deploying through the Marketplace is great and easy way to get your feet wet for a first time with Elasticsearch (on Azure) but in the long run, you'll want to deploy the templates directly though the Azure CLI or PowerShell SDKs. <a href="#command-line-deploy">Check out the examples.</a>
+Deploying through the Marketplace is great and easy way to get your feet wet for the first time with Elasticsearch (on Azure) but in the long run, you'll want to deploy the templates directly from GitHub using the Azure CLI or PowerShell SDKs. <a href="#command-line-deploy">Check out the examples.</a>

 ---

 ### VERY IMPORTANT

-**This template does not configure SSL/TLS for communication with Elasticsearch through an external load balancer.
+**By default, this template does not configure SSL/TLS for communication with Elasticsearch through an external load balancer.
 It is strongly recommended that you secure communication before using in production.**

 You can secure external access to the cluster with TLS by using `gateway` as the `loadBalancerType` and supplying a PFX certificate with the `appGatewayCertBlob` parameter.
 This sets